 Due to moderate to difficult conditions (i.e., cold temperatures, rough trail) on this program, it is not recommended to bring young children and infants on the Sunrise Arts program.
 This trail is not stroller-accessible.

-This is a moderate hike approximately 1.5 miles (1.6 km) long, up and over sand dunes.
+This is a moderate hike no more than 1.5 miles (1.6 km) long, up and over sand dunes.
 Participants will climb one or two gently sloping dunes during the program.
 Participants must stay with the group for the duration of the program and be physically capable of walking the entire distance.
 No one is permitted to leave the program early to return to the parking area by themselves.

 The hike into the dunes is rated as moderate and is not wheelchair or stroller accessible.
 It is not recommended for those with impaired mobility or health concerns.